ikawrakow/ik_llama.cpp/docs/development/on-demand-tensor-reload.md

 * **Changed**: Proceed to metadata update and buffer reallocation.

 #### B. Metadata Update & Block-Size Alignment
-If the tensor’s `ggml_type` changed (e.g., Q4_X → IQ1_KT), the main tensor descriptor and all its split descriptors are updated with new `type`, `ne`, and `nb` values.
+If the tensor’s `ggml_type` changed (e.g., Q4_X → IQ1_KT), the main tensor descriptor and all its split descriptors are updated with new `type` and `nb` values.
+The logical shape (`ne`) is guaranteed unchanged by the preceding shape verification.
+However, for fused/multi-GPU splits the per-device boundaries must be recalculated.

 **Critical constraint for fused/multi-GPU splits:**
 Different quants use different block sizes:
 * **Q4_X / Q4_0**: block size **32**
 * **IQ1_KT**: block size **256**

-When a tensor changes between these types, its per-device split boundaries must be recalculated as multiples of the new block size.
-If the split dimension is `0` and `blck_size > 1`, `apply_tensor_type_change()` re-rounds every GPU slice’s `ne[0]` to the nearest block multiple.
+When a tensor changes between these types, `apply_tensor_type_change()` re-rounds every GPU slice’s `ne[0]` to the nearest multiple of the new block size.
 If this redistribution is not propagated to all siblings in the same MoE layer, the CUDA split backend dispatches rows to the wrong devices and **matmul fails**.

 #### C. Buffer Lifecycle
 The patch tracks each tensor with a `reload_state` enum (`UNINITIALIZED`, `ON_ORIGINAL`, `DETACHED`, `FALLBACK_CPU`).
 Buffers are only freed if the state is not `ON_ORIGINAL`, ensuring shared original buffers are never corrupted.